-In 2020, WMed leaders set out to answer an important question: What economic impacts has the medical school had on the region during the last 10 years, namely Kalamazoo and Calhoun counties?
+In 2020, WMed leaders set out to answer an important question: What economic impacts has the medical school had on the region, namely Kalamazoo and Calhoun counties?

 To do so, they engaged the Regional and Economic Planning Services team at the W.E.
 Upjohn Institute for Employment Research.
 The team collected data from the medical school and surveyed medical students.
 That data was the foundation of a report from the Upjohn Institute that shows the economic impacts of WMed are immense.

 For fiscal year 2019-2020, the report highlighted that overall spending by WMed and its 337 students:

 - Added 1,600 new jobs in 2020